CopernicaMarketingSoftware/Documentation/SMTPeter/dmarc-deployment.md

 to send mails from example.com.

-## Slow deployment
+## DMARC deployment

-The sender domain wizard gives you the option to specify what receivers should do with invalid emails.
-You can choose the reject policy (meaning: invalid emails are not even accepted), to accept invalid emails but put them in a special quarantine folder, or to accept them as if the mails were valid.
-If you choose to reject them (which is the setting that you should eventually install if domain safety matters to you), you can further specify whether you want to reject 100% of the invalid messages, or only a smaller percentage.

-These settings allow you to deploy DMARC slowly.
-You can first install DMARC with an "accept" policy, so that messages are accepted anyway and slowly move to 100% rejection.
-SMTPeter, being a careful guy, would recommend you a safe deployment cycle which resembles something like this:
+DMARC gives you the option to specify what receivers should do with invalid emails.
+There are three options, called policies you can choose from.
+The most relaxed policy is none, this means that the outcome of the SPF and DKIM check is just ignored and the mail is delivered as if SPF and DKIM checks would be successful.
+A bit more strict is the quarantine policy.
+Under this policy a failing SPF or DKIM check will result in a delivered mail, but the mail will be put in a special folder, generally the spam folder.
+The last policy, reject, is the most strict, and will result in that the message will not be delivered at all.
+Besides the policy a percentage for the number of mails the policy should be applied can be specified.
+Say, you set your policy to reject and the percentage to 25.
+There is only a 25 percent change that the mail is treated under the reject policy.
+For the remaining 75 percent the mail is treated as if the quarantine option were set.

+Given these settings, using DMARC is not an all or nothing decision.
+You can start with a very relaxed DMARC setting, e.g. using policy quarantine for only 1 percent.
+If things go well this can be increased to finally end up in policy reject for 100 percent, i.e. the most secure setting.
+SMTPeter can help you with this slow deployment.
+You can set a policy and an end date and SMTPeter will increase the DMARC settings for you over time.
+You can of course overwrite this behavior if you want and deploy DMARC yourself.
+If you want to do so you can use the schedule below.

 | Domain policy | Percentage |
 | ----   | ---        |